 Friday, May 18, 2018 – another school shooting, this one in Santa Fe High School in Sante Fe, Texas.
 The trench-coat-clad gunman — a 17 year old junior student identified as Dimitrios Pagourtzis Jr. — came into the first art classroom and began shooting into the storage closet.
 He had examples of previous school shootings and from drills in his own school he knew where students would be hiding.
 He used a shot gun and a hand gun that belonged to his father and killed 10 (8 students, 2 teachers) and wounded 13, including a security officer, before surrendering.
 He also set some homemade bombs in and outside of the school, although none were detonated.
 Perhaps bullying and rejection by one of the girls he shot set him off.
 But evil had also taken hold of his mind.
 Read on.

-Question: Can we make any sense out of the murder of innocent children and their teachers at Sandy Hook Elementary School in Newtown, Connecticut?
+The original question for which I wrote the original answer: Can we make any sense out of the murder of innocent children and their teachers at Sandy Hook Elementary School in Newtown, Connecticut?